Gabrielle-Suzanne Barbot de Villeneuve: Biography

-In 1706, Gabrielle-Suzanne married Jean-Baptiste Gaalon de Villeneuve, a member of a noble family from Poitou.
+In 1706, Gabrielle-Suzanne Barbot married Jean-Baptiste de Gaalon de Villeneuve, a member of a noble family from Poitou.
 Within six months of their marriage, she requested a separation of property from her husband, who had already squandered much of their substantial joint inheritance.
 A daughter was born, but no records indicate if she survived.
 In 1711, Gabrielle-Suzanne became a widow at the age of 26.
 She lost her fortune and was forced to seek employment to support herself.
 Eventually, she made her way back to Paris, where she met Prosper Jolyot de Crébillon, or Crébillon père, the most famous writer of tragedies of the period.
-It is likely that she began co-habitating with Crébillon père in the early 1730s, although the earliest documented date is 1748.
+It is likely that she began living with Crébillon père in the early 1730s, although the earliest documented date is 1748.
 She remained with him until her death in 1755 and assisted him with his duties as the royal literary censor.
 She thus became knowledgeable about the literary tastes of the Parisian reading public.

 Major works

-Gabrielle-Suzanne de Villeneuve published both fairy tales and novels.
-Her publications include a novella, Le Phénix conjugal (1734, The Conjugal Phoenix); two collections of fairy tales, La Jeune Américaine ou les Contes marins (1740) and Les Belles Solitaires (1745); and four novels, Le Beau-frère supposé (1752), La Jardinière de Vincennes (1753, The Gardener of Vincennes), Le juge prévenu (1754, The Biased Judge), and Mémoires de Mesdemoiselles de Marsange (1757, Memoirs of Mlles de Marsange).
+Gabrielle-Suzanne Barbot de Villeneuve published both fairy tales and novels.
+Her publications include a novella, Le Phénix conjugal (1734, The Conjugal Phoenix); two collections of fairy tales, La Jeune Américaine, et les Contes marins (1740) and Les Belles Solitaires (1745); and four novels, Le Beau-frère supposé (1752), La Jardinière de Vincennes (1753, The Gardener of Vincennes), Le juge prévenu (1754, The Biased Judge), and Mémoires de Mesdemoiselles de Marsange (1757, Memoirs of Mlles de Marsange).
 La Jardinière de Vincennes was considered her masterpiece and gave her her greatest commercial success.
 The Bibliographie du genre romanesque français 1751-1800 lists 15 editions of this novel.